Leadership Lesson from X Games

 The common question is, “What contributed to the sales decline?”
 The more appropriate question is, “What contributed to the success in the first place?”

 For these exact reasons, this website was created to help the executive level leaders down to the front-line reps ‘Succeed on Purpose!’
 That’s right, succeed on purpose – an operating philosophy and principle I developed over the last two decades.
-In other words, it is the process of creating intentional, repeatable successes.
-Watch for my book by the same title, ‘Succeed on Purpose,’ in the near future.
+In other words, it is the process of creating Intentional, Predictable and Repeatable Success.
+Watch for my book, ‘Are You Creating Repeatable Successes?,’ in the near future.

 I encourage you to not only be a reader and consumer of the concepts, methodologies and recommendations, but also a contributor.
 The incentive?
 First, it is better to give than receive.
 Secondly, for a select few that contribute meaningfully to the discussions and posts, I may very well use you as a contributor in my book…only with your written consent, of course.